Table of Contents

 The cracked berries add a "nubby," artisanal texture to the crumb that you simply can’t get from store-bought flour.

-4. The "Meaty" Vegetarian Chili
+4. The "Meaty" Vegetarian Chili or Soup

 One of the hardest things to replicate in plant-based cooking is the specific "chew" of ground meat in a slow-simmered sauce.
-Cooked hard red spring wheat berries are the secret weapon here.

 5. Freshly Milled Bread Flour

 If you have a home grain mill (or a high-powered blender like a Vitamix with a dry grains container), hard red spring wheat is your best friend.
+When you mill these berries, you are getting the entire kernel: the bran, the germ, and the endosperm.

-6. Wheat Berry "Risotto" (Wheat-otto)
+6. Wheat Berry Pilaf or "Risotto"

 7. Mediterranean Stuffing for Peppers or Squash

 Forget the soggy breadcrumbs.
-Use a mixture of cooked wheat berries, chickpeas, feta cheese (or a salty almond crumble), and sundried tomatoes to stuff bell peppers or acorn squash.
+Use a mixture of 2 cups cooked wheat berries, 1/2 cup chickpeas, 1/4 cup feta cheese, and 2 tbsp sundried tomatoes to stuff bell peppers or acorn squash.
+Bake at 375°F until the vegetable is tender.
+The wheat berries stay "al dente" even after a second trip through the oven.

 Buying and Storing Your Berries